Recognition of same-sex unions by country: Chile

 Same-sex marriage and adoption for same-sex couples became legal in Chile on March 10, 2022, following passage of a law allowing it in December 2021.

 On 10 December 2014, a group of senators from various parties, joined LGBT rights group MOVILH (Homosexual Movement of Integration and Liberation) in presenting a bill to allow same-sex marriage and adoption to Congress.
 MOVILH had been in talks with the Chilean Government to seek an amiable solution to the pending marriage lawsuit brought against the state before the Inter-American Court of Human Rights.
 On 17 February 2015, lawyers representing the Government and MOVILH met to discuss an amicable solution to the same-sex marriage lawsuit.
 The Government announced that they would drop their opposition to same-sex marriage.
 A formal agreement between the two parties and the Inter-American Commission of Human Rights was signed in April 2015.
 On 28 January 2015, the National Congress approved a bill recognizing civil unions for same-sex and opposite-sex couples offering some of the rights of marriage.
-President Michele Bachelet signed the bill on 14 April, and it came into effect on 22 October.
+President Michelle Bachelet signed the bill on 14 April, and it came into effect on 22 October.

 In September 2016, President Bachelet stated before a United Nations General Assembly panel that the Chilean Government would submit a same-sex marriage bill to Congress in the first half of 2017.
 A same-sex marriage bill was submitted in September 2017.
 Parliament began discussing the bill on 27 November 2017, but it failed to pass before March 2018, when a new Government was inaugurated.
 On 16 January 2020, the bill was approved in the Senate by a 22 to 16 vote, then headed to the constitutional committee.
 On 21 July 2021, the Senate approved the bill recognizing gay marriage by 28 votes to 14.
 The bill was then approved by the Chamber of Deputies on 23 November 2021 by 101 votes to 33.
 The bill was examined in a joint committee of the Senate and the Chamber of Deputies on 6 December 2021 to put together a compromise bill for final votes in the Chamber of Deputies and the Senate.
 On 7 December 2021, the National Congress of Chile finally approved the legislature, and it was signed into law the next day.